kevintruby/product-info-prototype/README.md

 # product-info-prototype
 Uses Vue CLI 3.7 to set up and run project.

 Automatically sets API bearer token upon app startup, and will automatically refresh if expired.
 Decided to increase product count from 10 to 12 so that it can fit into Bootstrap columns more easily.
+Given more time, would have preferred to expose the username and password credentials necessary to fetch the bearer token in a .env file, supported by the CLI framework.
+Couldn't fit this into the 3 hour time frame, unfortunately, so it is hard-coded for now.

 Utilizes Vuex and Vue-Router to support proper SPA structure; though Vue-Router is currently not really utilized, it is bundled to make future scalability easier.
 I have found in my experience that it's much more difficult to incrementally add the routing aspect to a project that used custom, internal state attributes to figure out where a user belongs in the application.